ry2009/MQM/README.md

 The MQM model is a state-of-the-art high-frequency trading algorithm that leverages advanced sequence modeling techniques and proprietary signal processing methods to generate exceptional risk-adjusted returns across multiple timeframes and market conditions.

-This repository provides a black-box implementation of the model, allowing users to run and evaluate its performance without exposing the proprietary internals.
+This repository provides a **true black-box implementation** of the model, allowing users to run and evaluate its performance without exposing the proprietary internals.
 The model demonstrates remarkable Sharpe ratios (8-48) across various timeframes while maintaining realistic constraints including transaction costs, capacity limitations, and latency effects.

 ## Key Features